YuriDevAT/sos-animals/README.md

 The backend functionality is completely missing since I am not familiar with the backend at this stage.
 So, there is no connection to a database, any NGOs and no way to actually send the form.

 I am also currently fixing problems happending during the deployment procress.
-So please enjoy the preview video instead :smile:
+But you can still clone the project and open it in localhost, or enjoy the preview video below instead :smile:

 https://user-images.githubusercontent.com/54622834/127658950-b1964a1c-dfc3-4853-be04-9c14a35f569c.mov